 Dubai souks are famous the world over.
-In particular, don’t miss the Dubai Gold Souk and the ancient Covered Souk – as well as the electronics, fish, meat, vegetable, perfume and spice souks.
+In particular, don’t miss the Dubai Gold Souk and the ancient Covered Souk, as well as the electronics, fish, meat, vegetable, perfume, and spice souks.
 They’re all housed within the vibrant Deira area of Dubai.
-The souks are less labyrinthine than formerly, but these historic markets still offer hospitable trading and good-natured bartering.
+The souks are less labyrinthine than they were in the past, but these historic markets still offer hospitable trading and good-natured bartering.

-The Textile Souk in Bur Dubai is a five-minute abra ride away, and rounds off the souks experience.
+The Textile Souk in Bur Dubai, a 5-minute abra ride away, completes the souks experience.
 With the exception of the fish market, visiting the souks is best in the late afternoon/early evening, as this is when activities are at their most lively.

-Fish Souk – a stunning array of fish, including many varieties you may never have seen before.
-Cleaning, gutting and bargaining processes are as fascinating as they are polished.
-The Fish Souk is open from 05h30 to 11h00, but the vegetable market next door is open a little later.
+Fish Souk—A stunning array of fish, including many varieties you may never have seen before.
+Cleaning, gutting, and bargaining processes are as fascinating as they are polished.
+The Fish Souk is open 5:30a.m.–11:00a.m., but the vegetable market next door is open a little later.

-Spice Souk – a real assault on the senses, bursting bags of every conceivable spice under the sun spilling out onto the narrow streets.
+Spice Souk—A real assault on the senses, with bursting bags of every conceivable spice under the sun spilling out onto the narrow streets.

-Textile Souk (in Bur Dubai) – a treasure trove of rainbow hued colours, textures, weaves and embroidery from around the world.
+Textile Souk (in Bur Dubai)—A treasure trove of rainbow hues, textures, weaves, and embroidery from around the world.